ahrtr/etcd-issues/issues/13766/README.md

 It's important to have a powerful machine (especially a fast disk, i.e. SSD).
 Please take a look at [13766#issuecomment-1078897588](https://github.com/etcd-io/etcd/issues/13766#issuecomment-1078897588).

-Please note that the flag `--experimental-initial-corrupt-check` might not defect the data inconsistent issue, because the current implementation has flaw. etcd only compares the two members' data when they have the same revision, but when this issue is reproduced, usually they have different revisions.
+Please note that the flag `--experimental-initial-corrupt-check` might not be able to detect the data inconsistent issue, because the current implementation has flaw. etcd only compares the two members' data when they have the same revision, but when this issue is reproduced, usually they have different revisions.
 So run command `etcdctl endpoint status -w json` and compare the revisions, see example below,